365 Best Sights in Vietnam

 The name translates as Cloudy Hill Palace, and it's a picturesque place to visit, not so much for the temple—even though it is quite beautiful—but for the panoramic view it offers of Con Dao Town, An Hai Lake, and Con Son Bay below.
 The temple was built in 1964 for the prison officers and government officials stationed on Con Dao and is now considered a memorial to the martyrs who died during Vietnam's fight for independence.

-About 5 km (3 miles) from the Vinh Long Market, this large Chinese Confucian temple was built in the mid-19th century.
-It's decorated with multicolor dragons and statues of Confucius, which is odd because the monks here practice Buddhism.
-Added to the original structure is a different style of hall built in honor of a local fighter against colonialism, Phan Tanh Gian, who committed suicide in the 1930s rather than submit to French rule.
-Often the locals refer to the temple by his name rather than its official title.
-Although the temple has opening hours posted on the gate, it's often inexplicably closed.
+About 2.3 km (1.4 miles) from Vinh Long Market, this Chinese Confucian temple built in the mid-19th century is decorated with multicolor dragons and statues of Confucius, which is odd because the monks here practice Buddhism.
+Added to the original structure is a different style of hall built in honor of Phan Thanh Gian, a Vietnamese fighter, government official, and diplomat, who committed suicide in Vinh Long in 1867 rather than submit to French rule.
+Locals often refer to the temple by his name rather than its official title.
+Although the temple has opening hours posted on the gate, it's often inexplicably closed; ask around and someone may have a key.

 Van Thuy Tu (The Whale Temple)